bassistTech/rayTrace/readme.md

 *If you were searching for the kind of "ray tracing" used in computer graphics, you came to the wrong place*.

 This is ray tracing for modeling and analyzing optical designs such as lenses, mirrors, and gratings.
-The math is similar, but computer graphics optimize for speed, and optics design optimizes for accuracy.
+The math is similar, but computer graphics optimizes for speed, and optics design optimizes for accuracy.

-If you're a beginner at Python, using this package will be a challenge, but it also might be a great way to learn Python.
+If you're a beginner at Python, using this package will be a challenge, but it also might be a good way to learn Python.
 If you're new at both optics and Python, prepare for a steeper learning curve, but have fun.

 ## Purpose